More than 1 million people use Jumpshare to share better

 Jumpshare users get communication controls and sharing opportunities at both the in-house and out-going end.
 Wistia is mostly a video sharing app, and even in that niche, it focuses mostly on the marketing aspect of sharing videos and audio.
 You may upload some formats of image files, but the complete potential of Wistia lies in the realm of video.

 On the other hand, Jumpshare is an all-round sharing platform that supports more than 200 file formats - including various video and audio sharing options.
 Jumpshare also makes collaboration a dream by giving users the ability to leave time-stamped comments on videos along with mentions, so that they can leave pin-point feedback.
 Users also get notified of comments through their email, making them hard to miss.
 One of the coolest things about this feature is that guests can leave comments on videos as well without needing to sign up to Jumpshare - making it more accessible.
-Users can also seamlessly switch between their personal dashboard and the team dashboard, which contains shared files by all team members.
+Users can also seamlessly switch between their personal dashboard and the team library, which contains shared files by all team members.

 Here’s some quick math for you: We’ve calculated that a team member saves around 50 minutes everyday by using Jumpshare for online communication.
 That adds up to 16.6 hours every month, making remote working more efficient and team members more productive.
 Pretty cool, huh?